 Most countries including the US and China have exemptions for information that is used to enhance the public good and does not damage the original rights holder.
 This is generally called "Fair Use".
 Use without permission can be considered fair use if it does not damage the normal use of the original work, does not damage the interests of others, is an action that is demonstrably for the public good, such as education, and is built upon and improved.
 It is under these exemptions that GZA uses and reposts imagery and figures.
 GZA is an educational, non-commercial undertaking.

 Copyright law is tricky, of course, but there's another positive wrinkle that makes it easier: Facts are not copyrightable.
 How they are presented certainly can be, but the underlying fact is free to be repeated.
 As the vast majority of this website is the reporting of facts for informational purposes, and an even larger volume of it is created specifically for this effort, most of it it falls clearly within fair use.
 What material is directly quoted is kept to about one sentence’s length, their brevity and relevance also positioning them favorably under the Fair Use exemption.

 - If the image was tied to a particular individual I asked them for permission.
 This is a cool project, and I hope others would be excited to see reuse as involvement.
 So far, everyone I have talked to has agreed!

 - If the image was tied to an organization I generally did not attempt to ask for reuse permission.
 That's a time-saving measure for me.
 In trade I took pains to identify what the impact of my use would have.
 If it was a promotional photo from a zheng maker?
 My use and proper attribution could drive more people to their site and thus help their business, so I don't feel bad about the reuse.
-If an image was for sale I didn't use it.
+If an image itself was for sale I didn't use it.